Glossary of Technical SEO Terms

 Disallow and Allow

 The disallow is specified within the robots.txt file.
 With this command, the website is stating that robots are not allowed to crawl this file or directory.
-In contrast, there is an allow command which states that robots are allowed to crawl a particular file or directory.
-Note that the disallow “command” is more a “disallow” suggestion that bots do not have to follow.
+In contrast, there is an allow command that states that robots are allowed to crawl a particular file or directory.
+Note that the disallow “command” is more of a “disallow” suggestion that bots do not have to follow.
 Googlebot will typically respect the disallow statement but not always.

 First Input Delay (FID)

 First Input Delay (FID) measures how quickly the website is usable.
 To be considered good, a website’s FID must be under 100 milliseconds.
 This does not mean that the website needs to fully load within 100 milliseconds only that when a visitor first attempts to interact with the website, the website needs to respond to that interaction within 100 milliseconds.
+This is currently a Core Web Vitals metric but will be replaced by Interaction to Next Paint (INP) in 2024.

 HTTPS stands for Hypertext Transfer Protocol Secure and secures the connection to the website.
 With HTTPS, data is secured when sent to and retrieved from the server.
 Creating a secure connection with a website requires an SSL certificate.
 SSL stands for Secure Socket Layer and is the security protocol that establishes the secure link between the browser and the server.
 As of 2014, using an SSL certificate is a ranking factor for Google, which means having an SSL will likely help a website rank higher in search results.